-There are chilaquiles with SALSA VERDE, with red salsa-SALSA ROJA, with enchilada sauce, mole sauce.
+There are chilaquiles with SALSA VERDE or with red salsa-SALSA ROJA, with enchilada sauce, or maybe mole sauce.
 You name it; there are a lot of types of this classic Mexican breakfast.
 So it is really difficult to choose between just two different salsas, you should definitely try them all.

 The Mexican salsa I chose for this recipe is made with chile chipotles in adobo sauce, roasted garlic, fresh cilantro, and tomatillos.
 This salsa is smokey, tart, delicious, and perfect for a breakfast dish or anything else you want to put it on.

 how to make Them the easy & modern way?